 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The Corporation's financial instruments that are exposed to concentrations of credit risk relate primarily to cash and cash equivalents and interest receivable.
+The Corporation's financial instruments that are exposed to concentrations of credit risk relate primarily to cash and cash equivalents and accounts receivable.

 The Corporation mitigates its risk by maintaining its funds with large reputable financial institutions, from which Management believes the risk of loss to be minimal.
-Interest receivable relates to guaranteed investment certificates and cash balances held with large reputable financial institutions.
+Interest receivable relates to guaranteed investment certificates and cash balances held with large reputable financial institutions as well as trade receivables.
 The Corporation's Management considers that all the above financial assets are of good credit quality.